sottakuapp/sottaku-yomitan/CONTRIBUTING.md

 After building, you can load the compiled extension into the Edge browser.

-- Unpack the `yomitan-edge.zip`
+- Unpack the `sottaku-yomitan-edge.zip`
 - Navigate to the extension page using the "..." on the top right and clicking on "Manage extensions"
 - Turn on the toggle on the left that says "Developer Mode"
 - Click "Load unpacked" on the top right
-- Select the unpacked `yomitan-edge` folder
+- Select the unpacked `sottaku-yomitan-edge` folder

 Immediately you should see the "Welcome" page!